v-zhuravlev/zbx-smartctl/README.md

 dpkg-buildpackage -tc -Zgzip
 ```

+#### Ansible playbook

+There is an ansible playbook available in this repo, feel free to try it.

 ### Windows

 Powershell required.

-- Make sure that smartmontools utils are installed:
+- Make sure that smartmontools package is installed
-- install the script smartctl-disks-discovery.ps1
+- Install the script smartctl-disks-discovery.ps1
-- test the script by running it with:
+- Test the script by running it with:

 ```powershell
 powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files (x86)\Zabbix Agent\smartctl-disks-discovery.ps1".